For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 “Come out to the kitchen.
 I got something for you,” Todd said.

 Scott followed Todd, his Defcon indicator up to the color orange.
 In the kitchen, Todd was taking an eight-pack of beer out of a grocery sack along with some chips and salsa.
-He set them in the drawer of the lower cabinets since there was no countertop.
+He set them in the top drawer of the lower cabinets since there was no countertop.

-“I got you a welcome gift, chollo!” he exclaimed, separating a can from the plastic net of beer and handed it to Scott.
+“I got you a welcome gift, chollo!” he exclaimed, separating a can from the plastic rings of beer and handed it to Scott.
 “There you go, Dude!”
 He picked off a can for himself, popped the tab and chugged half of it.

 “Drink!” he commanded, still smiling, nodding to the can in Scott’s hand.
 Scott pulled his phone out of his pocket to wake it up and see what time it was.
 It read 11:14 am.